-In Bucket Two, the Committee identified the policy comments appropriate for a mid-term solution (i.e. the time frame between categorical review and program amendment) including reporting, framing of the Council's management questions, and policy guidance on desired effect size.
+In Bucket Two, the Committee identified the policy comments appropriate for a mid-term solution (i.e. the time frame between categorical review and program amendment) including framing of the Council's management questions, and policy guidance on prioritization approach.
+In the November 2010 draft MERR Plan item 2.1 was addressed and additional changes were made to improve the clarity of the MERR Plan's section on "Evaluation and Reporting Approach" and " Developing Implementation Strategies."
+Staff continue to work on addressing the remaining items in Bucket Two.